CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/Export/lo-metadata-provider.md

 last_updated: September, 2019
 tags:
 summary: "This provider generates a data report containing Learning Object metadata.
 The following columns for each Learning Object can be included in this report.
-    <br/>All the metadata fields specific to a version of a resource (ex: title, code) will return the value of the field for the best version according to the context (version must be active, and can depend on the preferred locales from the export's parameters)."
+    <br/>All the metadata fields specific to a version of a resource (ex: title, code, tags, authors) will return the value of the field for the best version according to the context (version must be active, and can depend on the preferred locales from the export's parameters)."
 sidebar: home_sidebar
 permalink: lo-metadata-provider.html
 folder: Export
 dynamic_content: true
-columns: [learningObjectAuthorId, learningObjectAuthorFirstName, learningObjectAuthorLastName, learningObjectId,
+columns: [learningObjectAuthorId, learningObjectAuthorFirstName, learningObjectAuthorLastName,
+    learningObjectAuthorsIds, learningObjectAuthorsFullNames, learningObjectId,
     learningObjectCode, learningObjectDuration, learningObjectGuid, learningObjectIncludedInLO, learningObjectLearningPoints,
     learningObjectLevel, learningObjectLocales, learningObjectPublisher, learningObjectSummary, learningObjectTags,
     learningObjectTargetAudience, learningObjectTitle, learningObjectThemes, learningObjectThumbnailSmall,